mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-part-2-math.md

 layout: post
 categories: mathematics
 ---
+Quantifying concreteness.
+How a word is depends on the range of things that you can connect with it.
+Stone-henge vs. rectangles.

 ## Mathematics
 What about math?
 What even is math?
 Most people have trouble answering this question, but let's take a stab at it with the "physical manifestations" idea.